 12 Mar The Professional Technique of Sod Installation

 The decision of laying new sod should be given lots of thought and preparation to ensure you are getting the best sod for your lawns situation.
 The sun vs. shade ratio is one aspect to consider.
 Your drainage in certain spots in your yard, is it great or does it need attention?
 What is your soil’s pH?
-(I simply just can’t write an article without the mention of a soil sample so just get one done annually!)
 Once you have chosen the turf that will thrive best in your yard you need to do soil preparation before the sod even arrives.
 I will break down the steps necessary for a successful install that leads to years of enjoying a lush, green lawn.

 Scheduling an install: What are the soil temperatures?
 Are we in the middle of summer when you realized the need for a new yard.
 We like to do our sod installs in the fall or early spring.
 Temperatures around 55-65 degrees Fahrenheit are ideal to insure the sod will not dry up in the heat or the roots freeze in the ground.
 This will cause shock and the turf may not heal properly.